MattFeig/networkmapping/README.md

 # networkmapping

-networkmapping.py: python inmplemention of consensus and template matching to identify brain networks.
-1. Combines InfoMap community solutions identified at multiple sparsity thresholds.
-2. Matches the consensus communities to the nearest functional network on a given template network map.

 networkmapping.py: A Python implementation employing consensus and template matching algorithms for identifying brain networks.

 1. Integrates InfoMap community solutions, identified across a range of sparsity thresholds, to create a consensus mapping.